vonovak/react-navigation-header-buttons/README.md

 # react-navigation-header-buttons

-This package will help you render buttons in the navigation bar and handle the styling so you don't have to.
-It mimics the appearance of native navbar buttons and offers a simple and flexible interface for you to interact with.
+This package will help you render buttons in the navigation bar and handle the styling, so you don't have to.
+It mimics the appearance of native navbar buttons and offers a simple but also flexible interface for you to interact with.

 ✅ DRY library api